What kind of boats do you use?

 If you would like to support our business, please consider booking a tour or buy a gift card for later use!
-It’s been a tough year in the tourism industry so your help and support are much appreciated by all!
+It’s been a tough two years in the tourism industry so your help and support are much appreciated by all!

 What are your rates and departure times?

-There are several departures throughout the day for your convenience.
-Please see rates and schedule.
-Please be aware that we’ll do our best to accommodate your choice of vessel, but reserve the right to consolidate tours if we don’t get minimum numbers.
+In summer there are several departures throughout the day for your convenience.
+In our winter season, we usually have one departure in the afternoon.
+The shoulder seasons are variable, depending on demand.
+Please see Daily Tours for more information.
+Charters are also available.
+Please be aware that we do our best to accommodate your choice of vessel, but reserve the right to consolidate tours if we don’t get minimum numbers.

-Advanced reservations are recommended so that you’re assured a seat.
-As a COVID-19 safety measure, we’re striving for a contact-free check-in, so we strongly urge you to pay in full and fill out the mandatory waiver online PRIOR to arrival.
-Be assured that we accept cancellations for any reason at any time up until one minute before departure.
+Making your reservation in advance is recommended so that you’re assured a seat.
+To speed up your check-in, we encourage you to pay in full and fill out the waiver online PRIOR to arrival.
 As always, our customer experience agents are ready to assist by phone and live chat.
 Reserve your tour here.